 This tutorial will help get you started using SVG.

-SVG is similar in scope to Adobe's proprietary Flash technology, but what distinguishes SVG from Flash is that it is a W3C recommendation (i.e., a standard) and that it is XML-based as opposed to a closed binary format.
-It is explicitly designed to work with other W3C standards such as CSS, DOM and SMIL.
+SVG is similar to Adobe's proprietary Flash technology, but it is a text-based open Web standard instead of a closed binary format.
+It is explicitly designed to work with other web standards such as CSS, DOM, and SMIL.

 - SVG element reference